-Yes, very briefly an addendum to what has already seen said in other conferences - Here are the main findings in the lymphatic organs - activation or depletion ... then in the spleen the typical onion-skin type arteriolitis [inflammation of the arterioles] that we find in autoimmune diseases ... wall defects, necroses ... infarctions ... then the unidentified fatty material that I've already mentioned ... a malignant lymphoma which we examined.
+Yes, very briefly an addendum to what has already seen said in other conferences - Here are the main findings in the lymphatic organs - activation or depletion ... then in the spleen the typical onion-skin type arteriolitis [inflammation of the arterioles] that we find in autoimmune diseases ... wall defects, necroses ... infarctions ... then the unidentified fatty material that I've already mentioned ... a malignant lymphoma which we investigated.

 That is the onion-skin arteriolitis where you see the [vessel] wall is broken up.
-You see eosinophilic-stained bands already here and actually we can then also evidence the amyloid deposits using Congo red staining and we can also find the spike proteins in these loosened wall vessels.
+You see eosinophilic [a type of immune cell that has granules (small particles) with enzymes that are released during infections, allergic reactions, and asthma.
+An eosinophil is a type of white blood cell and a type of granulocyte] bands already here and actually we can then also evidence the amyloid deposits using Congo red staining and we can also find the spike proteins in these loosened wall vessels.

-Then a lymphoma here, a pseudo-lymphoma with a considerable size where we have not yet seen a malignant lymphoma.
-But then here, a very rare B-cell lymphoma of the gastric mucosa.
+Then a lymphoma here, a pseudo-lymphoma with a considerable size where we have not yet seen a malignant lymphoma inside.
+But then here, a very rare creepy lymphoma of the gastric mucosa.
 Here, the tumour cells are shown - they are really brown coloured, and here you see a dense inflammatory infiltrate, but not necessarily in the sense of a gastritis, but probably as a stromal reaction [indication of an accumulation of inflammatory cells, fibroblasts and small vessels surrounding malignant cell nests of different tumors e.g., breast, colon, and pancreatic carcinoma] so an immunological reaction to the tumour.

-12:18 And now the interesting finding - You see here, like a negative picture in the next case, the spike protein and you see the tumour itself is negative but predominantly the lymphocytes and macrophages are so clearly expressing the spike protein.
+12:18 And now the interesting finding - You see here, like a negative picture in the next case, the spike protein and you see the tumour itself is negative but the lymphocytes, and predominantly the lymphocytes and macrophages are ??? so clearly spike protein.
 About the connection, I can only speculate here but it cannot be a coincidence that something develops like this.